mduong1/dsp/lessons/git_fork/readme.md

 google link is [Google](http://www.google.com/).

+Block code that is non-specific: print "hello world!" print "hello moon"
+Block code that is python-specific: print("hello world!") print("hello moon") bash or console
+Block code that is non-specific:
+$ git status
+$ git remote -v
+Block code that is bash-specific:
+$ git status
+$ git remote -v

+$ ps awx | grep mongo
+sql
+Block code that is non-specific:
+SELECT * FROM Customers WHERE Country='Sweden';
+Block code that is sql-specific:
+SELECT * FROM Customers WHERE Country='Sweden';

 First Header | Second Header
 ------------ | -------------
 Content from cell 1 | Content from cell 2